Medical Therapy Associates

 Most of our patients didn't start out looking for opioids.
 You likely bought a package at a local smoke shop to help with pain, energy, or anxiety.
 It was legal, accessible, and effective.

 But since Oklahoma enforced the 1% cap on 7-Hydroxymitragynine (7-OH), the products you relied on have disappeared from shelves.
-Many patients are now finding that the "legal" replacements (like Pseudoindoxyl blends) don't work, leaving them in a state of panic and severe physical withdrawal.
+Many patients are now finding that the legal Kratom replacements (like Pseudoindoxyl blends) don't work, leaving them in a state of panic and severe physical withdrawal.

-If you are feeling flu-like symptoms, restless legs, severe anxiety, depression, or insomnia when you stop taking these tablets, you are not alone.
-You are experiencing opioid withdrawal, and it is a medical condition we can treat.
+If you are feeling flu-like symptoms, restless legs, severe anxiety, depression, or insomnia when you stop taking these Kratom products, you are not alone.
+You are experiencing Kratom opioid withdrawal, and it is a medical condition we can treat.

 You aren't weak; your brain chemistry has changed.